-In an effort to provide more reliable and effective communications with citizens, Lenoir County has implemented Swift911 as our emergency notification provider.
+In an effort to provide more reliable and effective communications with citizens, Lenoir County has implemented Hyper-Reach as our emergency notification provider.

-Residents can receive alerts by registering via the Swift911 web portal found on this page or by downloading the Swift911 Public App on their smartphones and registering within the App.
-Once registered, you will have the opportunity to sign up for other lists that you may find useful by searching for list subscriptions from either the Public App or the web portal.
-You can log into both the Public App and web portal at any time to update your contact information or add/remove yourself from available list subscriptions.
+Residents can receive alerts by registering via the Hyper-Reach web portal found on this page, by calling 252-549-2249, or by texting “alerts” to 252-549-2249.
+You can log into both the web portal at any time to update your contact information or add/remove yourself from available list subscriptions.

 Lenoir County Emergency Services Department

 PO Box 3289